DNALinux/.github/profile/README.md

 ## Welcome to DNALinux GitHub page 👋

-DNALinux is an open source project dedicated to making bioinformatics and computational biology more accessible, reproducible, and easier to use.
+DNALinux[^1] is an open source project dedicated to making bioinformatics and computational biology more accessible, reproducible, and easier to use.

 DNALinux began in 2003 in Argentina, with a simple idea: make bioinformatics software easier for researchers and students to install and use.
 The first release was a Linux distribution that bundled commonly used bioinformatics tools into a ready-to-use environment.
 By 2006, DNALinux had reached more than 3,000 users in 80 countries and was recognized as one of the early Linux distributions specifically designed for bioinformatics.